 I know that you’re thinking I just told you the exact opposite in Responsibility #1, but this is different!

 The distinction is that board positions ask a lot of volunteers as far as time.
-So the Nominating Committee should be first in line to fill those positions.

 But what happens after the Nominating Committee has completed their work and a board member moves away or steps down for another reason?

-In this case, the President should seek a replacement.
 But heed my warnings about the intimidation factor of Presidents, no matter now nice or sweet they are!

 Before you go, let me share another thing you’ll likely want to have for yourself or get for your friend is the President’s Success Kit!